Chemical Risk Assessment Structure

 Uncertainty Of Safety Factors

-The uncertainty of safety factors that reflects the amount of uncertainty should be seriously considered when experimental laboratory data or estimation is extrapolated to existing conditions.
+The uncertainty of safety factors that reflect the amount of uncertainty should be seriously considered when experimental laboratory data or estimation is extrapolated to existing conditions.

 Usually, safety factors of 10–1000 are used.

-If complete information of the chemical is available, then a safety factor of 10 may be applied.
+If complete information on the chemical is available, then a safety factor of 10 may be applied.

 If the available information has a very high uncertainty, then a safety factor of 10,000 may be applied.